 Channa Masala is one of my favorite Indian dishes and I usually have a Trader Joe’s version in my freezer.
 But if you want to make your own, this dish from The Artful Appetite is a great one to keep on hand!

 This eggplant curry can be stored in an airtight plastic container.
 You can either leave it in the fridge overnight to defrost or can be reheated straight from frozen if you add some extra water to help it along!
 Get the details on Rhian’s Recipes.

-Freeze these black bean and quinoa veggie burgers on a sheet pan until frozen, then you can stack them in a freezer bag.
+Freeze these vegan black bean and quinoa veggie burgers on a sheet pan until frozen, then you can stack them in a freezer bag.
 (Just make sure they’re frozen before you stack them or they’ll stick together!)
 Get the recipe at Peas and Crayons.